IAliceBobI/sy-progressive-plugin/README.md

 > **Reminder:** The updating of the index may lag slightly after modifying the content, as the plugin relies on the index.
 If you modify the text and immediately click the button, it may not take effect.

-* `[Chunk Number]`: The chunks are numbered starting from 0, where `[0]` represents the beginning of the book.
+* `[Chunk Index]`: Chunks are counted starting from 0. `[0]` represents the beginning of a book.
 The second chunk is `[1]`.
-In the image, it is `[4]`.
-* `Previous Chunk`: Keep the notes of the current section and go back to the previous chunk.
+* `⬅`: Retain notes from the current segment and view the content of the previous `chunk`.
-* `Next Chunk`: Keep the notes of the current section and move on to the next chunk.
+* `➡`: Retain notes from the current segment and view the content of the next `chunk`.
-* `Insert Original Text`: Insert the content of the original text corresponding to the chunk.
+* `⬇`: Insert the content of the corresponding `chunk` from the original text.
-* `Clean Unmodified Original Text`: Delete the unmodified parts of the original text, while preserving the modified parts.
+* `🧹`: Modified parts of the original text will be retained, while unmodified parts will be deleted.
-* `Delete and Next Chunk`: Discard the notes of the current section and continue to the next chunk.
+* `🗑 ➡`: Delete notes from the current segment and continue to the next `chunk`.
-* `Add Document Flashcards`: Turn the current document into flashcards.
+* `➡ 🗃`: Convert the current document into flashcards.
-* `Delete Document Flashcards`: Remove flashcards from the current document.
+* `🗃 ➡`: Delete the flashcards of the current document itself, without affecting flashcards within the document.
-* `Exit`: Keep the notes of the current section and exit the learning mode.
+* `🏃`: Retain notes from the current segment.
+Exit learning mode.
-* `Change Book`: Keep the notes of the current section and switch to another document that has been added to the Progressive Learning plugin.
+* `📚📖`: Retain notes from the current segment.
+View other documents that have been added to the "Progressive Learning" plugin.
-* `Ignore This Book`: Stop receiving notifications for this book.
-It can be reopened in "View All Progressive Learning Documents".
+* `🚫`: Stop pushing this book.
+It can be reopened in the "View All Progressive Learning Documents" section.

 > **Reminder:** When a "chunk" is deleted, its associated document flashcards will also be deleted.